Shearer urges Southgate to make one England change for Euro 2024 final

 “I think in terms of the formation, I think he'll go with the same and it wouldn't surprise me if he went with Luke Shaw from the start and kept everything else the same.”

-Southgate has also conceded Spain will be favourites on Sunday and that England must be “tactically perfect” to win.
+Southgate has also conceded Spain will be favourites and that England must be “tactically perfect” to win.

 “They would be rightly favourites for what they have done this tournament,” Southgate said.
 “They have been the best team.